-Rick has since presented a documentary about Oscar Pistorius, earning the highest ratings for a documentary in BBC3’s history, and spoken at TEDx Houses of Parliament; his well-received speech was entitled ‘How to get young people to vote.’
-His political interests have also led him to write his first book, None of the Above, an analysis of why people should vote and how to encourage them to do so as a counter to other, more sceptical voices.
+Rick went on to host Channel 4’s groundbreaking coverage of the 2012 Paralympic Games, as well as That Paralympic Show.
+He also fronted a BBC documentary on the Oscar Pistorius story, as well as other factual shows on kidnapping and food before hosting youth-focused political programme Free Speech.
+Rick went on speak at TEDx Houses of Parliament with his well-received speech entitled ‘How to get young people to vote.’
+His political interests led him to write his first book, None of the Above, an analysis of why people should vote and how to encourage them to do so as a counter to other, more sceptical voices.

-Regularly writing on media, young people and politics for the Huffington Post and the Evening Standard, Rick also has a monthly fashion column in the Observer Magazine.
-He has also written a series of comedy shorts starring Tim Key and Tom Basden, and a standalone film - Burger Van Champion - for Channel 4 described by Time Out as ‘funny, touching and superbly written.’
+Regularly writing on media, young people and politics for the Huffington Post and the Evening Standard, Rick has also penned a monthly fashion column in the Observer Magazine.
+He has written a series of comedy short films starring Tim Key and Tom Basden, and a standalone film - Burger Van Champion - for Channel 4, described by Time Out as ‘funny, touching and superbly written.’
 He is a regular member of the Observer’s Ethical Awards judging panel.

 © Copyright 2020 JLA.
 All rights reserved.